 Star Trek: Discovery season 3 release date

 “The intention is to have something Star Trek on the air all the time, but not necessarily on top of each other,” Trek overlord Alex Kurtzman confirmed in an interview with the Hollywood Reporter in April 2019.
-However, despite Star Trek: Picard coming to an end, there's still no Star Trek: Discovery season 3 release date.
-We previously thought the series would return in April, yet unprecedented circumstances in the world have scuppered that idea.
+However, despite Star Trek: Picard coming to an end in early 2020 and there was no sign of Star Trek: Discovery's return.
+Previously reports hinted at an April date, yet unprecedented circumstances in the world scuppered that idea.

-Yes, the coronavirus pandemic has hit the Star Trek universe.
-On an Instagram Live video, Wilson Cruz – who plays Dr. Hugh Culber – said: "They’re currently editing and doing visual effects for Season 3, but it’s shifting to work from home so it’ll be slower than usual.
+Yes, the coronavirus pandemic hit the Star Trek universe.
+During an Instagram Live, Wilson Cruz – who plays Dr. Hugh Culber – said: "They’re currently editing and doing visual effects for season 3, but it’s shifting to work from home so it’ll be slower than usual.
 No word yet as to how long that will take or when it will be released..."

-However, the Trek team has confirmed that they are indeed working hard at home.
-Star Trek: Discovery editor Scott Gamzon posted an image of his home setup on Twitter, confirming that they are continuing as much as possible on the show.
+Later, the Trek team has confirmed that they were working hard at home.
+Star Trek: Discovery editor Scott Gamzon posted an image of his home setup on Twitter.

 Week 2 of working from home on @startrekcbs. #StarTrekDiscovery pic.twitter.com/fPGcNVqbkrMarch 23, 2020